Computer-based assessments

-Homework and exams assigned in PrairieLearn consist of a set of problem generators (examples here).
-The grading method and retry options for these assessments are different and summarized below:
+Homework and exams assigned in PrairieLearn consist of a set of problem generators, which include both non-coding and coding questions.
+The grading methods and retry options for these assessments vary and are summarized below:

 Homework assignments: